OECD: Multinational corporations

-Bid rigging

-The OECD's work on bid rigging includes the publication of guidelines for fighting this practice in the context of public procurement.
-In a Policy Brief issued in October 2008, OECD noted that "programmes to systematically educate procurement officials exist in only a few OECD countries".
-"Guidelines for Fighting Bid Rigging in Public Procurement" were published in 2009 and incorporated into a "Recommendation on Fighting Bid Rigging in Public Procurement" which was adopted on 17 July 2012, calling on member governments "to assess their public procurement laws and practices at all levels of government to promote more effective procurement and reduce the risk of bid rigging in public tenders".

 Publications

 The OECD publishes books, reports, statistics, working papers, and reference materials.
 All titles and databases published since 1998 can be accessed via OECD iLibrary.
 The OECD Library & Archives collection dates from 1947, including records from the Committee for European Economic Co-operation (CEEC) and the Organisation for European Economic Co-operation (OEEC), predecessors of today's OECD.
 External researchers can consult OECD publications and archival material on the OECD premises by appointment.

 Books

-The OECD releases between 300 and 500 books each year.
+The OECD releases about 600 books and over 400 papers yearly on topics spanning public policy.
 The publications are updated to the OECD iLibrary.
 Most books are published in English and French.
 The OECD flagship titles include: